CH - Champion. Must

 CGC - Canine Good Citizen (unofficial AKC Certification).

 RN-Rally Novice.
-Dog must compete in either Novice A or Novice B and pass with a
+Dog must compete in either Novice A or Novice B and pass with a score of at least 70 out of 100.

 RA-Rally Advanced.
 More advanced than the RN.
-Everything is done off
+Everything is done off leash.

 RE-Rally Excellent.
 Also done off leash.
 Both RA and RE use jumps.